daskoon/crivia2/DOMAIN_VERIFICATION_GUIDE.md

 ## Step 3: Add to Your Vercel Website

-### Option A: If you have the source code for crivia.vercel.app:
+### Option A: If you have the source code for crivia2.vercel.app:

 1. In your Vercel project folder, create this folder structure:
    ```